9xeb/pnat/README.md

 it is better to keep a record of potentially malicious processes until 24 hours after their death and in case they run without interruption for days or weeks, we need to be able to track their activity for at least as long as they live.

-### Why monitor exit calls?
+# Why monitor exit calls?
 Because by just monitoring network 'starter' calls, very little context is provided to determine a time frame during which malicious network activity happened
 Ideally we should close the time frame when a network socket close happens, but there is no way in auditd to distinguish network sockets from any other socket.
 Recording all socket close calls and then applying some filtering would be tremendously resource intensive since processes die once but may close several sockets.
 Therefore, I chose to extend the time frame from a 'starter' syscall up until the process exit call.
 It is my attempt to contain resource usage while making sure usable data for intelligence is generated.

-### TODO:
+# TODO:
- - some install scripts for centralized auditd collection
- - adapt pnat to process logs from different hosts (add host field) when centralized auditd is configured
  - tmpfs for audit logs without centralized collection to enable in loco intel production
+ - PNAT Lite: just record 'starter' calls for less demanding setups (maybe implement a command line argument --lite?)